- Find a Trail

-Passing benches, interpretive displays, and views of the river, the route currently ends at a gate with a vista of the nearly 100-year-old Enloe Dam and the waterfalls variously known as Coyote, Similkameen, or Enloe Falls.
-Okanogan County plans to push through the gate and extend the trail along the former rail corridor, including a 1,761 foot tunnel, to the mining ghost town of Nighthawk.The expansion will bring the trail closer to the Canadian border and the popular Kettle Valley Rail Trail network there.
+Passing benches, interpretive displays, and views of the river, the route formerly ended at a gate with a vista of the nearly 100-year-old Enloe Dam and the waterfalls variously known as Coyote, Similkameen, or Enloe Falls.
+The trail now extends 1.5 miles further, to the east end of a 1,761 foot timber-lined tunnel.
+Okanogan County plans to push through the tunnel and extend the trail along the former rail corridor, to the mining ghost town of Nighthawk.The expansion will bring the trail closer to the Canadian border and the popular Kettle Valley Rail Trail network there.

 The Old Oroville Depot Museum and Visitor Center, near the Oroville trailhead at 1210 Ironwood Street, has permanent and temporary displays of history and culture.